The 10-Day DMV Deadline Your Attorney Might Not Mention

 1. File the Request on Day One

 Not day five.
 Not day eight.
 Day one.
-The request itself preserves your driving privileges until the hearing happens, which can be weeks or months away.
+In most states, the request itself preserves your driving privileges until the hearing happens, which can be weeks or months away.
 That alone is worth the filing.

 If your attorney was hired after your arrest and hasn't mentioned the DMV hearing, ask them immediately: "Have you filed for a DMV administrative hearing?"
 If they look confused, you have a problem.